 Quantification of Bone Shape Variability, Whole-Body and Joint level Biomechanics of Hip Dysplasia

-This project is the first to investigate the neuromuscular control in patients with DDH.
-An innovative combination of surface electromyography (sEMG), motion capture, and musculoskeletal modeling will provide significant empirical evidence regarding factors beyond bony abnormalities that contribute to detrimental loading within the dysplastic hip.
-In addition, this study is also investigating loading on other joints throughout the body (e.g. low-back) during biomechanically challenging tasks.
-Prior biomechanical analyses of this population are centered on hip mechanics during low-level tasks, that likely are not challenging enough to encompass all pain avoidance movement strategies adopted by this population.
-Furthering the understanding of how neuromuscular control patterns contribute to loading patterns of the hip and low back will help improve the efficacy of rehabilitation for these young individuals trying to maintain a long-term active lifestyle.
+This project investigates neuromuscular control in patients with DDH.
+An innovative combination of surface electromyography, motion capture, and musculoskeletal modeling is providing significant empirical evidence regarding factors beyond bony abnormalities that contribute to detrimental loading within the dysplastic hip.
+This study is also investigating loading on other joints throughout the body (e.g. low-back) during biomechanically challenging tasks.
+Understanding how neuromuscular control patterns contribute to loading patterns of the hip and low back will help improve the efficacy of rehabilitation for these young individuals trying to maintain a long-term active lifestyle.

 The Biomechanical Consequences of Femoral Version Deformity and Surgical Correction in Patients with Hip Dysplasia

 Funding Source: American Society of Biomechanics Junior Faculty Research Award

 Two major contributors to hip dysplasia biomechanics remain vastly understudied – muscle forces and the femur.
 This Junior Faculty Research Award investigates how femoral deformities, and subsequent surgical correction, influence muscle-driven forces in patients with hip dysplasia during common ambulatory activities.
 Study results will help inform more optimal treatment for individual patients through consideration of bone (acetabulum and femur) and muscle mechanics together.